 I bet that most of you will look at that and not have a clue what it is.
 Is it a beet?
 Potato?

 It’s a wild carrot.
 Not sure why our ancestors in Persia (about 1000 years ago) thought that this root was nutritious and edible, because it is so small and scrawny.

 The modern carrot is larger and has more nutrients than the pathetic ancestor.

-Thanks to genetic modification over the past millennia, we get a food crop that provides us more nutrition per plant than the ancient ancestor.
+Thanks to genetic modification over the past millennia, we get a food crop that provides us more nutrition per plant than that plant’s ancient ancestor.

-Almost every modern crop (and livestock) has a very little visible relationship to its ancestors that existed just before the advent of agriculture around 10,000 years ago, which on the scale of evolution is like 5 seconds ago.
+Almost every modern crop (and livestock) has very little visible relationship to its ancestors that existed just before the advent of agriculture around 10,000 years ago, which on the time scale of evolution is like 10 seconds ago.
 Using artificial selection to select for random mutations, sometimes forcing more mutations through different means like radiation, or genetic modification, humans have created objectively better foods.

 We have hotter hot peppers because of natural and bioengineering genetic modification.
 We have juicier apples because of both types of genetic modification.
 We have better corn because of it.
 We have sugar cane because of it.
 We have wheat because of it.
 I could go on and on, but I hope you get the point.